 Leering over these statues were the odd waterfront façades of clearly out of place architecture.
 A flimsy fake neoclassical façade replete with hollow columns and domes hid Skopje’s tallest glass building and a weird thin French looking building seemed to be nothing but a windbreak for the ugly communist building lurking behind it.

 On the other side of the river from the fake columns was a wide pedestrian pavement with trees and a line of bars which were rammed every night.
 This led past the statues, the fishermen and two of the pirate ships to Skopje’s big square.
 Macedonia square is the centre of the city and is just as odd as the riverfront.
-Standing pride and place in the middle of the square is an 8 million euro, naively symbolic middle finger to Greece.
+Standing pride and place in the middle of the square is an eight million euro, naively symbolic middle finger to Greece.
 A statue of Alexander the Great, the most extraordinary military mind the world has ever seen, on a horse, which is on a big column.
 So, what’s the problem?
 Well, Alexander the Great was king of the ancient kingdom of Macedon.
 This kingdom lay on the northern periphery of Archaic and Classical Greece (i.e. modern Macedonia plus extras) but would come to be the dominant state of Hellenistic Greece as Alexander took Greek culture around the world.
 So, you’d think that Macedonia has the right to keep the history of the King of Macedon all for themselves.
 However, Alexander was actually born in what is modern day Greece.
 He shaped what it is to be Greek and brought about a Greek renaissance.
 So, Greece claimed the statue was provocative and that the Macedonians were stealing their culture.
 But in my eyes the Greeks haven’t got a leg to stand on because the Macedonian government in all their wisdom (many facets of which we have seen so far) elected to call their crowning figurehead of Skopje’s revival, their monument to the glories of their ancestors, “Warrior on a horse”.
 Which warrior?
 We’ll never know.

 Old Skopje